julianoaj/docker-php-laravel-nginx-mysql/README.md

 <hr>

 <section id="conf-nginx" style="padding: 10px;">
-<h2>Configure Nginx FastCGI with SSL Certificates for PHP and Laravel</h2>
+<h2>Setting Nginx FastCGI with SSL Certificates for PHP and Laravel</h2>
-<p>If you want to use PHP and Laravel with Nginx you need to configure FastCGI and a few other things.
-Lets break it into two steps:</p>
+<p>If you want to use PHP and Laravel with Nginx you need to configure <a href="https://en.wikipedia.org/wiki/FastCGI">FastCGI</a> and a few other things.
+Let's break it into steps:</p>
 <ol>
   <li>
     Gen SSL (<code style="color: red;">optional</code>)